gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  UpdateDomainTypeRequest | "Request body"

-Change a domain to Primary or Shortlink domain
+Change a domain to Primary or Shortlink domain for the current sales channel

 *Success Response:*